What Tech Calls Thinking and the Ideology Factory

 Some of these terms name real problems.
 Some name real research programs.
 But Daub's warning is that a useful term can also become a permission structure.
 Once a company controls the language in which its technology is publicly understood, it can make its own tradeoffs sound like the only responsible path.
 Scale becomes inevitability.
 Deployment becomes learning.
 Data hunger becomes progress.
 Market capture becomes democratization.
 Closed infrastructure becomes safety.
 Public dependence becomes partnership.

 The book also clarifies why AI belief formation is not only a matter of users trusting model outputs.
 Belief forms upstream, in the institutional story that tells people what kind of thing they are meeting.
 If the system is introduced as an assistant, people test it as help.
 If it is introduced as a colleague, they route work to it.
 If it is introduced as a therapist, they disclose.
-If it is introduced as an oracle of future intelligence, they begin to treat present defects as temporary shadows of an approaching destiny.
+If it is introduced as an oracle of future intelligence, they may treat present defects as temporary shadows of an approaching destiny.

 That is the recursive danger: the story changes use, use creates evidence, evidence funds the next story, and the cycle begins to look like proof.